DevExpress/testcafe-examples/examples/blur-window/README.md

-# Web Page Going to the Background
+# Simulate the Web Page Losing Focus

 **Test Code**: [index.js](index.js)

 **Tested Page**: [index.html](index.html)

-This example demonstrates how to simulate the web page going to the background.
+This example demonstrates how to simulate the web page losing focus.

 The tested page includes a script.
 When the user switches to another tab or minimizes the main window, the script logs a message to the console.